 Weekend of fear looms for Californians in face of wildfires

-Her home was still standing on Friday.
-But her fate was bound with the direction of the wind.
-She wasn't alone.

-“I’ve got probably 30 of my regular customers right here,” she said.

 The Dixie Fire, named for the road where it started, now spans an area of 698 square miles (1,807 square kilometers) and was just 21% contained.
-No injuries or deaths have been reported.
+Four firefighters were taken to the hospital Friday after being struck by a fallen branch, said California Department of Forestry and Fire Protection firefighter Edwin Zuniga.

 Still, the blaze and its neighboring fires, within a couple hundred miles of each other, posed an ongoing threat.